Skew Brownian motion with dry friction: The Pugachev-Sveshnikov approach: Conclusions

 \section{Conclusions}

-We derived explicit formulas for the probability density function of the Brownian motion with dry friction and its occupation time on the positive half-line, that generalizes known results for the regular Caughey--Dienes process.
+We derived explicit formulas for the probability density function of the skew Caughey--Dienes process and its occupation time on the positive half-line, which generalizes known results for the regular Caughey--Dienes process.
 In fact, more general result was obtained for the Laplace transform of the joined characteristic function.
 Essentially, our approach is based on the reduction to a Riemann boundary value problem, and clearly it can be used to find the characteristics of more general SDEs with piecewise linear coefficients and local time.